szmania/mach_armchair_general_mods/README.md

 This Mod adds a battle chronicler to Empire: Total War.
 This is a mechanism that describes and keeps track of ALL battles fought within Empire: Total War (both Player and AI battles).

 **Features**

-* Battle events are presented to the player via messages.
+* Battle events are presented to the player via messages (AI battles) and a history of all battles (both AI and Player battles) is maintained.
 * Every character maintains a history of all the battles it has participated in.
-  * Can be viewed by hovering mouse over character portrait in character details window.
+    * Can be viewed by hovering the mouse over the character portrait in character details window.
 * Every unit maintains a history of all the battles it has participated in.
-  * Can be viewed by opening unit details window and reading the top port of the unit description text box.
+    * Can be viewed by opening unit details window and reading the top portion of the unit description text box.
-* A history of all battles (Player and AI) is also presented to the player in the Lists menu by double-clicking the "Regions" tab.
+* A history of all battles (Player and AI) is presented to the player within the Lists menu by double-clicking the "Regions" tab.

 > NOTE: "mod mach_battle_chronicler.pack;" must be added to your "C:\Users\<user>\AppData\Roaming\The Creative Assembly\Empire\scripts\user.empire_script.txt" file in order for mod "Machiavelli's Battle Chronicler" to be enabled.